Amarjeetbtechcse/Amarjeetbtechcse/README.md

 - **[To-Do List App](https://github.com/Amarjeetbtechcse/To-Do-List-App)**: A simple to-do list web app built with HTML, CSS, and JavaScript to help users organize their tasks effectively.

+- **[Simon Says Game](https://github.com/Amarjeetbtechcse/Simon-Says-Game)**: A fun interactive Simon Says game, developed using HTML, CSS, and JavaScript.
+This game tests memory skills by mimicking a sequence of colors and sounds that the player must repeat.

 > Explore more of my work on [GitHub](https://github.com/Amarjeetbtechcse) where I continuously improve my coding skills.

 ---